freia-lab/e3-gersemi/plc/README.txt

 		from TT690-TT693 to TT654-657.
 Updated Sysmbol table, DB100 and DB101 in the source files and compiled them, DB312, FC123, FC411, FC557 and FC562.

+GERSEMI_PLC_2020_10_15 - KG, Added the missing parameters in SQ22 and SQ23 (the flow limits).
+Changes in FC563, FC117, FC118,
+		DB222, DB223.
+Changed the threshols for TT644 for ext command for the heaters from 50 to 120K.
+Due to the placement of TT644 its temperature is up to 120K even if there is a LHe in the cryostat (and pt100 sensors are not operational).
+Change in FC413.